rkaranam/jlord-git-challenges/readme.txt

-Test file for commiting changes for the challenge "COMMIT TO IT" in jlord\git-it repository
+Test file for commiting changes for the challenge "Commit To It" in jlord\git-it repository